nicolvisser/dp-slm/README.md

 ![Word error rates against bitrate](wer_vs_bitrate.svg)

-\* For this figure we used greedy sampling during acoustic modelling, i.e., `ellav.generate(..., temperature=1.0, top_p=0.0)`
+\* For this figure, we used greedy sampling during acoustic modelling, i.e., `ellav.generate(..., temperature=1.0, top_p=0.0)`

+You can listen to these samples [https://dp-slm.netlify.app/](here).

 # Citation

-If you found our work helpful please consider citing our paper:
+If you found our work helpful, please consider citing our paper:

 ```
 @inproceedings{